iperezluis/Polity-votes-app-back/README.md

 - Take into account the following steps by step

-# Rebuild the react dependences and run the app
+# Rebuild the node dependences and run the app

 ```
 yarn install